fabou-uobaf/Helferlein/README.md

 ### Purpose:

-Finds and accumulates none-mappable overhangs in RNA-seq data.
+Finds and accumulates none-mappable overhangs in RNA-seq reads.

 Extracts soft clipped bases from an input sam file, constructs, characterizes and evaluates consensus sequence of the overhang.